wiredmatt/smart-pirates/packages/smart-contracts/README.md

-# Gold and Doubloons
+# Pirate Journey

 ## About

-This is a simple implementation of [currencies](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+This is a simple implementation of [currencies](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)  (ERC-20 tokens).

 In the era of pirates, `doubloons` were the common currency.